Buying real estate in Bandung?

 What property types resell fastest in Bandung in 2026?

-As of early 2026, the property types that resell fastest in Bandung are 2 to 3-bedroom family houses in accessible neighborhoods with good road connections, and smaller apartments near major demand anchors like universities, hospitals, or office corridors.
+As of early 2026, the property types that resell fastest in Bandung are 2 to 3-bedroom family houses in well-connected, non-niche neighborhoods with good road access and proximity to schools, because these attract the widest possible pool of local Indonesian buyers who make up the vast majority of transactions.

-Typical time on market for a well-priced normal home in Bandung is around 3 to 9 months, while premium or luxury homes often take 9 to 18 months or longer, especially if the seller is testing an ambitious asking price.
+A well-priced "normal" family home in Bandung typically sells within 3 to 9 months, while premium and luxury properties in the northern hills often take 9 to 18 months or longer, especially when sellers test the market with an ambitious asking price.

 If you're interested, we cover all the best exit strategies in our real estate pack about Bandung.

-Sources and methodology: we analyzed listing duration patterns on 99.co and Rumah123 to understand time-on-market norms.
-We used BPS Indonesia's RPPI for market direction context.
-Our transaction tracking helps us identify which property types move quickly versus slowly.
+Sources and methodology: we analyzed listing duration and turnover patterns on 99.co and Rumah123 to estimate time-on-market ranges.
+We used BPS Indonesia's RPPI as a macro-level trend reference.
+Our own transaction data helped us identify which property types face the thinnest buyer pools in Bandung.

 What sources have we used to write this blog article?